sanchayd/sorare-trading-bot/README.md

 4. **Monitor Logs**: Check logs regularly for warnings or errors
 5. **Test on Testnet First**: Use Sepolia or other testnets before deploying to mainnet

-### Operational Tips
+### High-Priority Player Tips

-1. **Start with Small Watchlist**: Begin with a few players you know well
+1. **Start Small**: Begin with just a few high-priority players you know well
-2. **Conservative Limits**: Use conservative transaction size limits initially
+2. **Review Sales History**: Check the price history with `priority history` before buying
-3. **Regular Backups**: Back up your database regularly
+3. **Seed Market Data**: Add known fair prices to start building the history
-4. **Update Dependencies**: Keep libraries up-to-date, especially web3j and security components
+4. **Add Top Players**: Target popular players with high trading volume for best results
-5. **Monitor Balance**: Keep track of your wallet balance and ETH prices
+5. **Adjust Notification Settings**: Set up alerts to stay informed about high-priority transactions

 ## Testing Before Deployment